jschorr/dirw-class/examples/docker/rust-hello-world/Instructions.md

 ## Excercise

-Update the Dockerfile to make it multi-stage the runtime image based upon scratch.
-Hint: see `examples/docker/size-hello_world/Dockerfile-efficient`.
+Update the Dockerfile to make it multi-stage the runtime image based upon alpine.
+See `examples/docker/size-hello_world/Dockerfile-efficient` for what a multi-stage build looks like.
 Build it again: `> docker build -t rust-hello-world-efficient .` and try running it.

 * Try building the new image.
 How much smaller was this image?
 * Try overriding the entrypoint upon runtime with a shell.
 What do you notice?